-Let’s transport back into time to 1881.
+Let’s transport back in time to 1881.
 The United States encounters three different presidents in one calendar year, the American Red Cross is established, Kansas becomes the first state to prohibit all alcoholic beverages, and stray animals are a nuisance to Marshal Pretince here in Lawrence, Kansas.
 Under an advertisement for fruit cake, macaroons, and a few cookies being sold on Mass street is a blurb that gives us insight into the state of animal welfare 140 years ago.

 For several decades, the issue of homeless animals prevailed in Douglas County with no great solution.
 This “Letter to the Editor” written in 1933 shows us one concerned citizen who asks the question, “Can’t we be just a little more thoughtful and generous and give aid to our unfortunate four footed friends who wander into our backyards in search of food and shelter?”

 In the 1950s, we find the beginning of what is now the Lawrence Humane Society start to form when a group of animal lovers banded together and began meeting regularly.
 An east Lawrence couple, Raymond and Irene Armstrong, were key players in the organizing and forming of this group.
 Irene became very interested in dogs after a co-worker of Irene’s passed away and their pet dog needed a new family.
 Irene brought home the springer spaniel named Toby Lou.
 He was the first in a long line of dogs who were cared for in the Armstrong’s home on 424 Indiana Street.